-Ontos, Greek for "thing," is an apt nickname for this little vehicle.
+Ontos, Greek for "that which is indeed" but commonly more loosely translated as "thing," is an apt nickname for this little vehicle.
 The .50cal spotting rifles have been removed from this example, but would normally be mounted on the top four 106mm rifles.
 On the left side of the hull is a mounting bracket for a fuel or water can, and just above and to the rear of that is the left taillight.
 Visible between the 106mm rifles is the guard for the gunner's M20A3C periscope.
 In the center of the air intake louvres is the engine access hatch.
 On the M50A1 this hatch, along with the transmission access hatch just below the air intake grilles, would be louvred as well.
 (Picture courtesy Armor Foto.)

 The beam running along the outside of the suspension was known as the side channel.
 Along with a spotting rifle, ground mount sighting and fire control instruments were stowed on the rear of the upper left rifle.
 Stowage for a machine gun tripod is visible just in front of the spare track shoes.